webplatform/docs/guides/advanced_selectors_guide/index.md

 |Editorial notes=Need to remove compatibility table.
 |Checked_Out=No
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
 {{Summary_Section|This guide gives a detailed explanation of most of the advanced CSS selectors available.}}
 {{Guide
 |Content=== Introduction ==

-In our [http://docs.webplatform.org/wiki/tutorials/CSS_basics CSS basics] article, we introduced the most basic of CSS selectors: element, class, and id selectors.
+In our [[tutorials/Using_selectors|Using selectors]] article, we introduced the most basic of CSS selectors: element, class, and id selectors.
 With these selectors you can accomplish a lot, but this certainly is not an exhaustive list of selectors — there are other selectors that allow you to select elements to style based on more specific criteria.
 In this article, most of the advanced CSS selectors are described.

-Note: This article discusses "most" of the advanced selectors, because although most modern browsers support all the selectors listed in the [http://www.w3.org/TR/selectors/ CSS3 selectors module], new selectors are being added and modified all the time--keep checking the [http://www.w3.org/TR/selectors4/ CSS4 selectors draft] for updates.
+Note: This article discusses ''most'' of the advanced selectors, because although most modern browsers support all the selectors listed in the [http://www.w3.org/TR/selectors/ CSS3 selectors module], new selectors are being added and modified all the time--keep checking the [http://www.w3.org/TR/selectors4/ CSS4 selectors draft] for updates.
 New selectors will be added to this article as they receive more widespread browser support.

 You will see many of these selectors used throughout our articles as you read on.
 Don't worry if you don't understand them all immediately: keep referencing this article as needed.